laravel/surveyor/README.md

 ### Not Strictly Static Analysis

-While Surveyor is _mostly_ static analysis, it does attempty to inspect your models (which means a brief database connection) and also inspects your app bindings to get more detailed information in the analysis.
+While Surveyor is _mostly_ static analysis, it does attempt to inspect your models (which means a brief database connection) and also inspects your app bindings to get more detailed information in the analysis.

 ### Performance